 The daily habits that most directly affect body composition are consistent sleep, regular movement, adequate protein intake, and stress management.
 These four factors work together to regulate the hormones that control hunger, fat storage, and muscle recovery.
 No single workout or meal matters as much as what you do consistently every single day.

-- Sleep: Poor sleep raises cortisol and hunger hormones, making fat loss harder and cravings stronger.
-Prioritizing seven to nine hours is one of the most useful things you can do.
+Poor sleep raises cortisol and hunger hormones, making fat loss harder and cravings stronger.
+Prioritizing seven to nine hours per night is one of the most useful things you can do for your body composition goals.
+Crucially, it is not just total hours that matter — consistent sleep and wake times help regulate cortisol and improve insulin sensitivity, making your body more responsive to the other habits you are building.

-- Stress management: Chronic stress elevates cortisol, which promotes fat storage, particularly around the midsection.
-Finding ways to manage stress actively supports your body composition goals.
+Chronic stress elevates cortisol, which promotes fat storage — particularly around the midsection.
+Finding active ways to manage stress, whether through movement, time outdoors, or deliberate recovery, directly supports your body composition goals.
+It is not a soft add-on; it is a physiological lever that is worth taking seriously.

 None of these habits require extreme effort.
 They require consistency.
 And that is exactly what makes them so effective over time.